-Matter Section of Environment Further written information requested Response from Titleholder NOPSEMA Status Number Submission Regulation (To be completed by NOPSEMA) 5 What systems, practices and procedures will be implemented to manage impacts and risks from the activity to pinn nipeds? ne northern boundary of the MSS area has minor overlap with foraging areas for fore considered to be low.
-Encounter with both male and female New Zealand F nale Sea Lions.
-Encounter of It is also noted that low frequency MSS activities (<200Hz) is not in the normal hearing range for pinnipeds.
-As identified in Section 5.5.1.1, Phocid Seals have a hearing range between 1kHz-51 and Sea Lions) have a lower hearing sensitivity than Phocid Seals below 1kHz and similar hearing between 1kHz and 40kHz.
-Lightning EP Section 5.5.1.1 provides a detailed analysis with behavioural impacts to pinniped species from acoustic impacts.
-Conservative thresholds adopted in the EP for physiological impact (i.e. Permanent Threshold Shift (PTS) in hearing) to Sea Lion 1μPa .s and for Temporary Thresholds Shift (TTS) onset of 171dB re 1μPa .s.
-This was based on harbours seals who exhibit much lower physiological damage thresholds compared with Sea Lions and Harbour Seals based upon observed TTS shifts in both species identified Sea Lions had an incremental SEL of 23dB above that of harbour seals.
-On the basis, TTS onset values for expected to be approximately 194dB re 1μPa .s which is predicted at a radius less than 100m (refer Figure 5-1) for the acoustic array.
-It is noted that TTS has been measured at 206dB re 1μF with full recovery observed in 24hours.
-Studies undertaken during near-shore seismic programs in the Beaufort Sea with Phocid seals identified that during daylight hours seals were seen at nearly identical rates during periods where there were no airguns firing, one airgun firing and full array operational.
-Seals tended to be further away during full array seismic.
-There was partial avoidance of the zone less than 150m during full array seismic but seals did not move away much beyond 250m .
-Otariid seals, on the basis of literature, are expected to be less sensitive than the Phocid seals to low frequency acoustic sound and displacement levels predicted to be smaller.
-Given these lim Given these limited impacts, no shutdown or low power zones as defined in the EPBC Policy Statement 2.1 are proposed for pinnipeds (i.e. no requirements for survey interruption based upon pinniped presence within certain buffer distances from the vessel).
-Measures adopted to mitigate acoustic impacts to pinnipeds as detailed in EPBC Policy Statement 2.1 include: Use of soft-start/ramp-up procedures to displace sound sensitive species.
-This will not include pre start-up visual observation for 30minutes for pinnipeds before the commencement of soft-start/ramp-up procedures; During daylight hours the MMOs on the survey vessels will take visual observation of marine fauna (including pinnipeds); and Acoustic source/pinniped interaction will be reported in the Environmental Performance Close-out Report.
-To clarify the El O for Acoustic Impact Distu rbances in Section 5.5.1, the following should be substituted for the existing EP 0: Environmental Hazard/ Aspect Seismic Acquisition Acoustic Disturbance Impacts to Marine Mammals Environmental Performance Out come area prior to acquisition activities. up activities to provide time for sound-sensitive species to relocate from the L Source power-down if whales are identified within 2km of the operating , , , 1 Measurement Criteria MMO Master Sheet records interactions with all marine mammals we shut-down conditions are met for the duration of the survey. vithin the observation zone, and records indicate that power-down and manoeuvrability vessel with an operating array, does not present a significant collision risk to pinnipeds.
+Matter Section of Environment Further written information requested Response from Titleholder NOPSEMA Status Number Submission Regulation (To be completed by NOPSEMA) 5 What systems, practices and procedures s will be implemented to manage impacts and risks from the activity to pini nipeds? he northern boundary of the MSS area has minor overlap with foraging areas for efore considered to be low.
+Encounter with both male and female New Zealand F male Sea Lions.
+Encounter of and Sea Lions) behavioural imp 1μPa .s and for Lions and Harb expected to be have a lower hearing sens lacts to pinniped species fro Temporary Thresholds Shil our Seals based upon obse ivities (<200Hz) is not in the normal hearing range for pinnipeds.
+As identified is sitivity than Phocid Seals below 1kHz and similar hearing between 1kHz and om acoustic impacts.
+Conservative thresholds adopted in the EP for physiologic ft (TTS) onset of 171dB re $1\mu$ Pa2.s.
+This was based on harbours seals who exterved TTS shifts in both species identified Sea Lions had an incremental SEL of Pa2.s which is predicted at a radius less than 100m (refer Figure 5-1 ) for the a 40kHz.
+Lightning EP Section 5.5.1.1 provides a detailed analysis with all impact (i.e. Permanent Threshold Shift (PTS) in hearing) to Sea Lions nibit much lower physiological damage thresholds compared with Sea Lions of 23dB above that of harbour seals.
+On the basis, TTS onset values for r respect to physiological and s (& Fur Seals) was 186dB re ions.
+Relativities between Sea r Sea Lions (& Fur Seals) are one airgun firing g and full array operational.
+S mic programs in the Beaufort Sea with Phocid seals identified that during daylic Seals tended to be further away during full array seismic.
+There was partial avoi ure, are expected to be less sensitive than the Phocid seals to low frequency ac dance of the zone less than 150m during full array seismic but seals did or low power zones as defined in the EPBC Policy Statement 2.1 are proposed to adopted to mitigate acoustic impacts to pinnipeds as detailed in EPBC Policy S nniped presence within certain Use of so ft-start/ramp-up procedure s to displace sound sensitive species.
+This will not include pre start-up visual ob servation for 30minutes for pinnipeds before the commencement of soft- start/ramp-up procedures; e survey vessels will take visual observation of marine fauna (including pinniped s); and 1 vill be reported in the Environmental Performance Close-out Report.
+1 ́ - urbances in Section 5.5.1, the following should be substituted for the existing EF /O: Environmental Hazard/ Aspect Seismic Acquisition Acoustic Disturbance Impacts to Marine Mammals Environmental Performance Out tcome area prior to acquisition activities. up activities to provide time for sound-sensitive species to relocate from the Source power-down if whales are identified within 2km of the operating , , , , 1 1 Measurement Criteria MMO Master Sheet records interactions with all marine mammals w vithin the observation zone, and records indicate that power-down and manoeuvrability vessel with an operating array, does not present a significant collision risk to pinnipeds.